top of page

 interview in Magazine E2

-2nd Prize in Pilsen Towers (with Vaclav Koci)
+2nd Prize in Pilsen Towers competition (with Vaclav Koci)

 group exhibition An inspiration by coffee at Coffee Club Cafeteria in Brno, Czech Republic